hustf/DrawAndSpray.jl/README.md

 ### Composite blending

+These function are defined, but the input types (RGB, RGBA, Gray) vary.
+See inline docs.

 - `over!` can do alpha compositing (Porter-Duff over).
 - `chromaticity_over!` takes hue and chroma from one image and lightness from another.
+- `blend_multiply!` multiplies color channels separately.
+- `blend_lighten!` selects the lightest channel from two images.
+Nice for overlaying black-and-white drawings.

 ### Luggage